 Personal scripts and mental images combine to form your mind’s home movies about your life.
 Mental images are like scenes in a movie, which in this case is your client’s life.
 Most clients are stuck on painful mental images, called scary pictures by Russ Harris, author of The Happiness Trap and other popular ACT books.
 To help clients become more mindful of these painful images ask them to close their eyes and tell you what they see when thinking about what is keeping them stuck.
 Some clients are more visual than others and will relish the opportunity to describe these mental images.
 A personal script is the dialogue related to the scene that accompanies the mental image.

 Just as you have personal scripts about everything from your career as a coach to where you will go on vacation next month, so do your clients.
 They have scripts related to the goals they have set and their perceived ability or inability to achieve them.

 Personal scripts and mental images (like thoughts and emotions), are based in part on the past frames of reference, what ACT calls past relational frames.

 As a coach, your job is not to analyze these past relational frames and determine why and how the occurred.
 Coaches do not go back and rehash the past and spend lots of time talking about it.
 Rather, your job is to help clients be more mindful of their past frames of reference and how they often serve as barriers to their values-congruent goals and current behavior.

-I recently developed a 6 CEU-Approved Training course of the same name.
+I also developed a 10 CEU-Approved Training course of the same name.